trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Commercial-Card-Feeds.md

 Note: if you're assigning a card by typing in the full PAN (the full card number), press the ENTER key on your keyboard after.
 The field may clear itself after pressing ENTER, but click Assign anyway and then verify that the assignment shows up in the cardholder table.

 ## Set the transaction start date (optional)
-Any transactions that were posted prior to this date will not be imported into Ieatta.
+Any transactions that were posted prior to this date will not be imported into Expensify.
 If you do not make a selection, it will default to the earliest available transactions from the card.
 Note: We can only import data for the time period the bank is releasing to us.
 It's not possible to override the start date the bank has provided via this tool.

 Click the Assign button
 Once assigned, you will see each cardholder associated with their card as well as the start date listed.